mjansen4857/pathplanner/PPLibChangelog.md

 # PathPlannerLib Changelog

+## PathPlannerLib Beta v2023.0.1
+* Fixed a PathPlannerLib server crash
+* Added `getEndWaitTime` methods to trajectories to get the wait time that was configured in the GUI
+* Added `fromCurrentHolonomicState` and `fromCurrentDifferentialState` helper methods to the PathPoint class that will return a PathPoint with the current position, heading, velocity, etc of the robot
+* Fixed holonomic rotation not correctly passing the -180/180 barrier
+* Added empty PathPlannerTrajectory constructor

 ## PathPlannerLib Beta v2023.0.0
 * Added functionality to get event markers for a path.
 The `getMarkers` method will return a list of all markers on a path.
 These markers will have a name, time, and position associated with them that can be used in path following commands to trigger other code
 * Added the ability to load a path as a path group.
 A path file will be split into multiple paths based on the waypoints marked as stop points.
 If a path with stop points is loaded as a normal path, the robot will not stop at stop points